TABLE OF CONTENTS

 - An intake fan to bring in fresh air

-So, when do you know when the drying stage is finished, most growers go by the snapping test.
+So, when do you know when the drying stage is finished, most cannabis growers go by the snapping test.
 If your stems snap instead of bend or fold over, your buds are properly dried and ready to move on to the curing stage.

 During the curing stage, the cannabis buds are stored in an airtight container.
 Curing can take a few weeks or months for better results and more flavorful buds.
 The flower buds are left in a cool, dry, and dark space.